devicetree-org/devicetree-specification/source/flattened-format.rst

-The (free space) sections may not be present, though in some cases they might be required to satisfy the alignment constraints of the individual blocks (see :ref:`sect-fdt-alignment`).
+The (free space) sections may not be present, though in some cases they might be required to satisfy the alignment constraints of the individual blocks (see section :ref:`sect-fdt-alignment`).

 .. _sect-fdt-versioning:

 Versioning
 ----------

-Several versions of the flattened device tree structure have been defined since the original definition of the format.
-Fields in the header give the version, so that the client program can determine if the device tree is encoded in a compatible format.
+Several versions of the flattened devicetree structure have been defined since the original definition of the format.
+Fields in the header give the version, so that the client program can determine if the devicetree is encoded in a compatible format.

-This document describes only version 17 of the format. |spec| compliant boot programs shall provide a device tree of version 17 or later, and should provide a device tree of a version that is backwards compatible with version 16.
+This document describes only version 17 of the format. |spec| compliant boot programs shall provide a devicetree of version 17 or later, and should provide a devicetree of a version that is backwards compatible with version 16.
-|spec| compliant client programs shall accept device trees of any version
+|spec| compliant client programs shall accept devicetrees of any version
 backwards compatible with version 17 and may accept other versions as well.

 .. note:: The version is with respect to the binary structure of the device